skienzmatishun/rippreport/content/p/alabama-education-accountability-act/index.md

   category_score: 0
   rank: 10
 ---
-**The Alabama Education "Accountability Act" - Just How Stupid Are We?**

 The Republican-dominated Alabama legislature and Reverend Dr. Robert Bentley, the Governor of the State of Alabama, pulled a major fast one on the citizens they pretend to serve.